Applying for assistive technology

-Gather the student's support team with one person taking responsibility for coordinating the team's action.
+Gather a support team with 1 person taking responsibility for coordinating the team's action.
 This person will make sure the team completes all tasks related to identifying your student’s learning needs and current tasks/goals, trialling the specialised equipment and applying for assistive technology.

 The team is also responsible for any ongoing administration, management and use of the technology to support your student's learning.